Afzal7/syncrow/README.md

 # Syncrow

 A Sublime Text 3 Plugin.
 Create and Sync your snippets.

+All the snippets are synced using a third party server at https://syncrow.herokuapp.com.
+You can manage your snippets there.

 ## We are not on the Package Control.
 Not Yet!